AndieWill510/tinydoor/Options/085-serious-support-is-not-shame.md

 Name one serious support that might help you stay well.

-One.

-A provider who listens.
+> A provider who listens

-A second opinion.
+> A second opinion

-A crisis plan made before crisis.
+> A crisis plan made before crisis

-A medication conversation with a qualified clinician.
+> A medication conversation with a qualified clinician

-A sleep plan.
+> A sleep plan

-A peer group.
+> A peer group

-A trusted person who can sit beside you in the appointment.
+> A trusted person who can sit beside you in the appointment.

 Then ask: